alf-tool/alf-core/doc/operators/non_relational/autonum.md

 DESCRIPTION

-This non-relational operator guarantees uniqueness of output tuples by adding an attribute ATTRNAME whose value is an auto-numbered Integer.
+This non-relational operator guarantees uniqueness of output tuples by adding an attribute called AS whose value is an auto-numbered Integer.

-If the presence of duplicates was the only "non-relational" aspect of the input, the result is a valid relation for which ATTRNAME is a candidate key.
+If the presence of duplicates was the only "non-relational" aspect of the input, the result is a valid relation for which AS is a candidate key.

 EXAMPLE